bahaedin79/Nova-landingPage/README.md

 # 🚀 Nova Landing Page

 A modern, responsive, and feature-rich landing page template built with the latest web technologies.
+This project showcases a professional online presence with smooth animations and a clean, refactored codebase.

 ---